 What is Formula Management?

-In TraceGains, product claims are managed and accessed in the Product Claims sub-tab of Formula Management (FM).
+In TraceGains, product claims are managed and accessed in the Formulas > Product Claims sub-tab.

-The Citation Library (AKA Smart Library) provides direct access to published research materials, which is essential for the process of claim management and substantiation.
+The Smart Library provides direct access to published research materials, which is essential for claim management and substantiation.

 How does FM aid the claims process?